 It is known that any two (combinatorial) triangulations of the same manifold are related by Pachner moves.
 Conversely, it is easy to see that Pachner moves preserve the topology of a triangulation.

-We can associate tensor networks to the patches on the left- and the right hand side of the Pachner moves.
-Topological invariance of the model means that the evaluations of the two corresponding tensor networks are equal as
+Now, tensor-network equations can be obtained by associating tensors to the patches on the left- and the right hand side of the Pachner moves.
+Topological invariance of the model means that the evaluations of the two corresponding tensor networks are equal,

-We will refer to the pure combinatorics of an equation like this as a \emph{move}.
-The collection of moves will be referred to as a \emph{liquid}.
-A model of a substrate fulfilling all the equations corresponding to the moves will be called a \emph{model} of the liquid.
-A square lattice model $X$ is \emph{extendible} if there exists a model of a liquid (in our case the liquid Eq.~\eqref{eq:pachner_moves}), such that the square lattice model obtained by applying the corresponding mapping (in our case Eq.~\eqref{eq:extension_mapping}) is in the same phase as $X$.
+The pure combinatorics of such diagrams will be referred to as \emph{moves}, which are part of the liquid.
+A model of a liquid must fulfil all the equations given by the moves.